B'nai Shalom Northwest

 Jubilee Year (50 years) Est. 1967 in SLC

-*Come about 6:00 PM for potluck.
-Or at minimum, come for Sister Cherry's talk - about 7:30 PM.
+If you can't make it for the potluck, come for Sister Cherry's talk about 7:30 PM.

-Are they important for us to know and to understand?
+What are these Israelite holidays?
+Are they important for us to understand?

 Many mistakenly believe that these holy feasts and festivals pertain only to the Jewish people and to the ancient temple in Jerusalem.
 However, the commandments and details pertaining to the feasts were given to the whole house of Israel.